Caravan and Trailer Wheel Alignment

 The very best way to check your tandem trailer is to place a piece of straight edge steel across the front of both wheels.

-Further, if the tandem wheels are not square, call your service agent for an alignment.
+If the tandem wheels are not square, call your service agent for an alignment.

-Finally, it is quite likely that your u bolts have come loose, and your rig has sustained some shock loading during your travels.
+Finally, it is quite likely that your u-bolts have come loose, and your rig has sustained some shock loading during your travels.

 © Steve Wotherspoon 24th November 2018